A quick guide for practitioners supporting people growing older with learning disabilities

 If a move is being considered, keep the person fully involved in any decisions and include an advocate or a family member.
 Once a move has been agreed, start planning it straightaway with the person and those supporting them.
 This might include visiting their new home, as well as talking about how to keep in touch with those currently supporting them and how to find new sources of support.

-- Improving the quality of life for people with learning disabilities as they grow older: a challenge for providers (Association for Real Change)
+- The Association for Real Change: Improving the quality of life for people with learning disabilities as they grow older: a challenge for providers

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on Care and support of people growing older with learning disabilities.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on care and support of people growing older with learning disabilities.